 What does the life of a tree looks like?
 A does a sequoia functions?
 And, how can be become a tree?
 For fifteen minutes, the visitor and the tree are all but one, as they spread out from the roots to the summit.
 Like a water particle, they move through the giant tree.
 The blow of the wind and the murmur of the leaves immerse them in one of the biggest trees of the world.
 The Marshmallow Laser Feast collective rose up to the challenge: to show the invisible.
 At the head of this unique project are eight passionate men and several conversations with scientists.
-“We had to study how a leaf, a tree functions – in a nutshell to investigate through science”, Barnaby Steel, Marshmallow Laser Feast’s director explains.
+“Science is a window to the world beyond our senses and it seems to me that a scientific understanding only ever add to the beauty and wonder existence.
+For Treehugger we studied the way water and carbon dioxide flow through the tre”, Barnaby Steel, Marshmallow Laser Feast’s director explains.

 The VR Festival welcomes you until August 26th, from 10 am to 7 pm.
 More information on the website.